Hurricane Laura further strains FEMA in disaster-filled year

 That year, 16 weather events, including Hurricane Maria, did a combined $306 billion in damage in the U.S., a record.

-There are no signs yet that FEMA will be unable to adequately respond to Hurricane Laura, as the agency begins to assess damage and begins the process of parceling out federal contracts for what will inevitably be an expensive clean-up.
+There are no signs yet that FEMA will be unable to adequately respond to Hurricane Laura, as the agency assesses damage and begins the process of parceling out federal contracts for what will inevitably be an expensive clean-up.

 The response can have political consequences.
 That was a lesson learned perhaps most famously by President George W. Bush, whose popularity sank as a result of his administration’s handling of Hurricane Katrina and its aftermath in 2005.